AndrewFalkowski/MINov/README.md

 Three Jupyter notebooks demonstrate the application of this method:

 1. `perovskite_novelty.ipynb`: Shows the method applied to a controlled dataset containing three distinct perovskite cyrstal systems: cubic, tetragonal, and orthorhombic.
-The data for the example is available in `data/perovskite_dataset`.
+The data for this notebook is available in `data/perovskite_dataset`.

 2. `diverse_novelty.ipynb`: Demonstrates the method using a structurally diverse dataset of materials with varying degrees of similarity.
 Shows how the method distinguishes between different types of novelty.
-The data for the example is available in `data/diverse_dataset`.
+The data for this notebook is available in `data/diverse_dataset`.

 3. `Li_novelty.ipynb`: Applies the method to analyze some lithium-containing compounds from the GNOME dataset relative to known materials in the Materials Project database.
-The data for the example is available in `data/MP_Li_dataset` and `data/GNOME_Li_dataset`.
+The data for this notebook is available in `data/MP_Li_dataset` and `data/GNOME_Li_dataset`.

 **NOTE:** The GNOME and MP datasets are pulled from v2023.11.1 of the database.
-As the database, particularly with regards to GNOME offerings, has changed since, we provide all structure files used in the analysis in the `/data` folder.
+As the database has since changed, we provide all structure files used in the analysis in the `/data` folder.

 ## Citation